 - If you are replacing flooring in any area, it must be completely empty, so find alternate spots to store things.
 Be sure to discuss where you plan to store things with your renovator

 4. Set up an alternate kitchen if you plan to live in the home through the renovation

 We do not suggest anyone live in the home during an extensive renovation, especially a kitchen renovation.
 However, some families move their fridges to an alternate area and set up a temporary kitchen, using their outdoor grill or a hotplate or microwave to prepare meals.
 Consider it glamping?

 5. Sometimes the best renovation preparation is to escape!

 Often our clients will schedule vacation time to coincide with a renovation.
 This is an excellent, sanity-saving idea!

-- Send the kids to stay with family or off to summer camp
+- Send the kids to stay with family or off to summer camp to build core memories

 - Find a peaceful spot (away from construction) for pets.
 Animals, like people, find noisy construction stressful